+We are a Unicef Gold Award Rights Respecting School.
 This award recognises William Tyndale's achievement in putting the United Nations Convention on the Rights of the Child into practice within the school and beyond.

 Unicef works with schools in the UK to create safe and inspiring places to learn, where children are respected, their talents are nurtured and they are able to thrive.
-The Rights Respecting Schools Award embeds these values in daily school life and gives children the best chance to lead happy, healthy lives and to be responsible, active citizens.
+The Award recognises that these values are embedded in our daily school life, giving our children the best opportunity to lead happy, healthy lives and to be responsible, active citizens.